parmegv/leap_doc/docs/design/overview.md

 @nav_title = "Overview"
 @title = "Overview of LEAP architecture"
+@summary = "Bird's eye view of how all the pieces fit together."

 The LEAP Platform allows an organization to deploy and manage a complete infrastructure for providing user communication services.